LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack.md

 ## ...NetJack1 !
 NetJack is a functionality of jack which enables you to send and receive JACK data (audio and/or midi) on an IP network.
 It is a simple toolset, that gives you quite a lot of power.
 The purpose of this walkthough is to give you the necessary basics to use NetJack1.

-It now even supports lossy compression, so its possible to use it over internet.
+It now even supports lossy compression, so it's possible to use it over internet.

 ## Basic terminology used in this document
  **JACK:**